hpc/charliecloud/doc-src/install.rst

 ----------

 Systems used for building images need the run-time dependencies, plus something to actually build the images.
+Sub-sections list Charliecloud dependencies for each builder; see also the builders' documentation.

-A common choice is `Docker <https://www.docker.com/>`_, along with internet access or configuration for a local Docker repository.
-Our wrapper scripts for Docker expect to run the :code:`docker` command under :code:`sudo` and need Docker 17.03+ and :code:`mktemp(1)`.
-(Older versions of Docker may work but are untested.
-We know that 1.7.1 does not work.)
+All builders require internet access (e.g., for public Docker Hub) or configuration for a local image repository (e.g., a private Docker Hub).

 Additional dependencies for specific components: